-7.1.4 Any riverside developments should leave a minimum 8 metre wide undeveloped buffer strip, to preserve the river and its floodplain as an enhancement feature and to allow for routine maintenance.
+7.1.5 Any riverside developments should leave a minimum 8 metre wide undeveloped buffer strip from top of bank, to preserve the river and its floodplain as an enhancement feature and to allow for routine maintenance.
 Such developments should also have a maintenance strategy for clearing and maintaining the channel, and any structures such as trash screens and bridges.
 Development proposals should also consider opportunities to undertake river restoration and enhancement to make space for water.